Imdur [DSC]; Monoket [DSC]

 - Swallow whole.
 Do not chew, break, or crush.

 - Some products may be broken in half.
-Talk with your doctor.
+Talk with the doctor.

 - Take a missed dose as soon as you think about it.